arunpshankar/interactive-react-agent-gcp/server/README.md

-# Deploying a React Agent Service on Google Cloud Run
+# Deploying a ReAct Agent Service on Google Cloud Run

-This guide provides a comprehensive process to build and deploy a Python-based React Agent service using Docker on Google Cloud Run.
-The Docker image is created from a `requirements.txt` file, pushed to Google Artifact Registry, and deployed to Cloud Run.
+This guide outlines the steps to build and deploy a Python-based ReAct Agent service using Docker on Google Cloud Run.
+The process involves creating a Docker image from a `requirements.txt` file, pushing it to Google Artifact Registry, and deploying it to Cloud Run.

----

 ## Prerequisites

-- **Docker**: Ensure Docker is installed and running.
-Alternatively, use **Vertex AI Workbench**, which includes Docker and `gcloud`.
+- **Docker**: Make sure Docker is installed and running, or use **Vertex AI Workbench**, which includes Docker and `gcloud`.
 - **Google Cloud SDK**: Install the Google Cloud SDK, including the `gcloud` CLI.
-- **Google Cloud Project**: Set up a Google Cloud project with billing enabled.
+- **Google Cloud Project**: Ensure you have a Google Cloud project with billing enabled.

----

 ## Deployment Steps